 From the Contacts list view page, select the contacts to merge.
 You can merge a maximum of 25 contacts at a time.

-In the Merge Contacts overlay, choose a contact to retain in Freshworks CRM.
+In the Merge Contacts overlay, choose a contact to retain.

 The contact that you choose is the Primary record and all the other contacts become Secondary records.